 VA will presume that the following diseases are related to exposure to Agent Orange:

-- Chronic B-cell Leukemias - A type of cancer which affects white blood cells
+- Cronic B-Cell Leukemia A type of cancer which affects white blood cells

 - Respiratory Cancers (includes lung cancer) - Cancers of the lung, larynx, trachea, and bronchus

-- Soft Tissue Sarcomas (other than osteosarcoma, chondrosarcoma, Kaposi’s sarcoma, or mesothelioma) - A group of different types of cancers in body tissues such as muscle, fat, blood and lymph vessels, and connective tissues
+- Hodgkin's Disease A(other than osteosarcoma, chondrosarcoma, Kaposi’s sarcoma, or mesothelioma) - A group of different types of cancers in body tissues such as muscle, fat, blood and lymph vessels, and connective tissues

 If you served in Thailand and VA has denied your claim for compensation for one of these diseases, call me for a conversation about your options.
 You need not fight VA alone.